 The boiler has broken down.
 As I write I’m half-buried beneath a blanket with my laptop on my knees.
-Michael’s on the other sofa with a blanket of his own and, unless I miss my guess, a hot-water bottle under his feet.
+Mr B’s on the other sofa with a blanket of his own and, unless I miss my guess, a hot-water bottle under his feet.
 Annoyingly the engineer won’t be here until tomorrow afternoon; apparently they’re really busy…so I’ve been passing the time by reorganising my music files and trying to find some sort of common ground between Amazon music and Google Play.
 I don’t recommend it.
 Just for some light relief I sorted out new passwords for every account or app on my computer and or phone.

 How do you decide that Autumn is over and Winter has arrived?
 When I was very young I assumed that the seasons were sorted by month: March, April & May were Spring; June, July & August were Summer; September, October & November were Autumn and Winter took up December, January & February.
 And it turns out I was right because these are basically the meteorological seasons – Winter starts on 1st December and finishes on the last day of February as these are the three coldest months of the year in the northern hemisphere.
 Astronomical Winter is different – it begins on 21st December, the shortest day of the year (for those of us who live north of the equator) and will apparently end on 19th March 2017.